‘The Masked Singer’ Host Nick Cannon Has COVID-19; Here’s Who Will Step In As Host

 Nick Cannon, the host of Fox’s The Masked Singer, has tested positive for COVID-19.
-Production on Season 5 of the popular series began this week and the show’s producers turned to Niecy Nash, who will temporarily step in for the longtime host until he recovers reported Variety.
+The show’s producers turned to Niecy Nash, who will temporarily step in for the longtime host until he recovers reported Variety.

 Nick is currently in quarantine and resting, a rep for the singer and television personality said to Variety.
 He is expected to return to the series once he recovers.